Felipe-Navas/react-spa-heroes/README.md

 ### What is this repository for?

 - Quick summary
-  - A React SPA app for heroes
+  - A React SPA app of heroes
 - Version: 1.0
 - [Author](https://www.linkedin.com/in/felipenavaslederhos)